 MATH5605 is an honours and postgraduate coursework mathematics course.
-It is a core course for all pure mathematics honours students.
+It is a highly recommended course for all pure mathematics honours students.
 See the course overview below.

 Units of credit: 6